LJPZebra/OLU/1P_Multicolor_System.md

-(1) Purchase [continous lasers](https://www.oxxius.com/category-products/continuous-and-modulated-lasers/) of wavelength adapted for your experiments.
+(1) Purchase [continous lasers](https://www.oxxius.com/category-products/continuous-and-modulated-lasers/) whose wavelength are adapted to your favorite fluorescence probes.
 We use a blue 488nm and a green 561nm laser.
 Choose the option with [prealigned fiber coupler](https://github.com/vbormuth/OLU/files/9057780/WEBSITE-Datasheet-LBX-488.pdf).

-(2) To combine the two lasers into a single-mode fiber attach the two inputs of the [fiber optic coupler](https://www.thorlabs.com/thorproduct.cfm?partnumber=TW470R5F2) to the FC/PC connector of each laser.
-The blue and green lasers will be combined and are available at both output fiber ports.
+(2) To combine the two lasers into a single-mode fiber, attach the two inputs of the [fiber optic coupler](https://www.thorlabs.com/thorproduct.cfm?partnumber=TW470R5F2) to the FC/PC connector of each laser.
+The blue and green lasers will be combined and available at both output fiber ports.

 (3-5) Assemble the Fiber support tube: Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
 Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
 Fix the connector with the two retaining rings.